juliancoleman/FlatHud/README.md

 while in combat, or while the individual bar is not at `100%`.
 Yes, individual bars will become opaque while out of combat.

-The bars themselves will not grow or shrink with buffs / debuffs, but will
+The bars themselves will not grow or shrink with buffs / debuffs.

 - [ ] Player Health Bar
   - [ ] Siege Health